Arava Institute for Environmental Studies: Students and academic programs

 Students at the Arava Institute live on Kibbutz Ketura while taking classes in sustainable development, water management, environmental law, economic policy, environmental science, and other topics in environmental studies.
 Classes are taught in English.
 Members of the faculty are often guest lecturers from universities, both in Israel and abroad, or professionals in fields such as public policy and water management.

-Students come from around the world to study and conduct research at the Arava Institute.
-Since its founding in 1996, the Arava Institute has hosted over 800 graduate and undergraduate students of various nationalities, including Israeli Jewish, Israeli Arab, Palestinian, Jordanian, Egyptian, Tunisian, Moroccan, European and American students.
-The Arava Institute has been able to maintain a diverse student body even during very difficult times elsewhere in Israel and the Middle East.
+Since its founding in 1996, by Alon Tal, the Arava Institute has hosted over 800 graduate and undergraduate students of various nationalities, including Israeli Jews, Israeli Arab, Palestinian, Jordanian, Egyptian, Tunisian, Moroccan, European and American students.

-AIES students can participate in semester and year-long programs accredited through Ben Gurion University as well as two master's degree graduate programs granted by Ben-Gurion University – one in Environmental Desert Studies and the other a "Green" MBA that teaches environmental sustainability and efficiency as well as business management skills.
-A three-week summer course is sometimes offered to study biodiversity and environmental challenges in the Arava Valley.
+AIES students can participate in semester and year-long programs accredited through Ben-Gurion University as well as two master's degree graduate programs granted by Ben-Gurion University – one in Environmental Desert Studies and the other a "Green" MBA that teaches environmental sustainability and efficiency as well as business management skills.
+A three-week summer course is sometimes offered to study biodiversity and environmental challenges in the Arabah Valley.
 The Arava Institute is considering establishing a joint Master's program with Al-Quds University, the only Arab institution of higher learning in Jerusalem.

-All AIES students are required to completes a non-credit bearing Peace-Building and Environmental Leadership Seminar, which provides them with a facilitated forum for expressing their views on race, religion, identity, and the political situation.
-This is often considered as a successful environmental peacebuilding practice and can make a small, yet important effect on everyday (or local) peace.
+All AIES students are required to completes a non-credit bearing Peace-Building and Environmental Leadership Seminar.